-- I. Financial Management of School - The Governing Board of the School shall be responsible for the operation and fiscal management of the School.
-The fiscal management of the School shall be conducted in a manner consistent with the provisions of the approved application. - The Sponsor reserves the right to require the School and the School agrees to adhere to any additional financial requirements mandated by the State and/or Federal laws and regulations. - 3.
+K. Financial Management of School

+- The Governing Board of the School shall be responsible for the operation and fiscal management of the School.
+The fiscal management of the School shall be conducted in a manner consistent with the provisions of the approved application. - 2.
+The Sponsor reserves the right to require the School and the School agrees to adhere to any additional financial requirements mandated by the State and/or Federal laws and regulations. - 3.
 The School shall not suggest or represent to third parties, including, but not limited to, vendors, creditors, other business entities or their representatives, governmental entities, or other individuals, that the Sponsor will guarantee payment for any purchases made or debts incurred by the School, nor shall the School represent that the Sponsor will guarantee payment for any loans secured by the School, or that the Sponsor will lend its good faith and credit in order for the School to obtain a loan or other forms of credit. - 4.
 The School agrees to provide to the Sponsor proof of sufficient funds or a letter of credit to assure prompt payment of operating expenses associated with the School, including but not limited to, the amount of any lease payments, teacher and other staff salaries and benefits, transportation cost, etc. The parties stipulate that this sum shall be no less than two (2) months operating expenses as defined by the Charter School Earning Report provided by the Sponsor.
-This Charter is contingent upon the School providing evidence of such funds no later than 30 days prior to the opening of school each year.
-Additionally the School shall provide annually to the Sponsor, no later than July 1, an operating budget for the upcoming school year.

-J. Description of Internal Audit Procedures
+This Charter is contingent upon the School providing evidence of such funds no later than 30 days prior to the upcoming school year. - L. Description of Internal Audit Procedures

-The charter school shall develop and implement sufficient internal audit procedures to assure sound financial management.
+The charter school shall develop and implement sufficient internal control procedures to assure sound financial management.